AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-nonreturning_procedures-01:

-1. For a call to a nonreturning procedure to be in |SPARK|, it must be immediately enclosed by an if statement which encloses no other statement.
+1. For a call to a nonreturning procedure to be in |SPARK|, it must be either

+   * immediately enclosed by an if statement which encloses no other statement; or

+   * the last statement of a subprogram.

 .. _etu-nonreturning_procedures-lr: